Step 1: Open Coddo

 - Review changes carefully - Check the diff before merging

-- Iterate - If Claude’s first attempt isn’t right, send another message from the review state
+- Iterate - If the first attempt isn’t right, send another message from the review state